Forensic and Criminal Psychology (10448.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Students are expected to attend all lectures, or access lecture recordings online.
-The two tutorial workshops run live online.
-These tutorials will help you prepare for the final assessment, and it is highly recommended that you attend.
-During tutorials we will be discussing cases and students will be expected to be involved in the discussions.
+Students are expected to attend all LIVE lectures, or access lecture recordings online.
+The three tutorial workshops are devised to help you prepare for the final assessment, and it is highly recommended that you attend.
+During tutorials we will be discussing criminal cases.
 It is expected that students are to be mindful of others' rights to teach and learn and be respectful of staff and fellow students and opinions that do not mirror your own.
 We ask you to be open-minded about the content in these classes.
-Please switch off mobile phones or turn to silent mode in lectures and during the live tutorial, and that personal/private conversations be conducted outside the face to face or online virtual classrooms.
+Please switch off mobile phones or turn to silent mode during lectures and during the tutorials, and that all personal/private conversations be conducted only DURING BREAKS and outside any on campus face to face classes.

 It is strongly encouraged that all students attend the first lecture.
 This lecture will cover the unit overview and will discuss the assessment items.
 This first lecture will be recorded however, and it is advised this lecture is listened to within the first week so students can adequately prepare their time.